Rachel Speght: A Mouzell for Melastomus

 Faithful to her stated intention, Speght attacks Swetnam's logic and grammar.
 She uses satire and witty word play to denounce his character and his arguments, calling him "Irreligious and Illiterate" (Speght, title page).
 "Speght relies on a host of stylistic devices, including antistrephon, in which the rhetor counters an argument by using the same evidence as the rhetor's opponent.
 Speght is also particularly fond of metaphors and similes, and she uses them with devastating effectiveness in furthering her argument against Swetnam."

 But Speght also breaks convention by refusing to engage in polemical gaming.
 She develops her own, logic-based arguments on the basis of scripture in a serious attempt to change gender ideology.

 Perhaps most remarkable was Speght's interpretive, gender-focused approach to biblical exegesis.
 She re-interpreted Christian scripture, notably the Creation-Fall story in Genesis.
 Her approach, both logic-based and re-interpretive, influenced both the Protestant discourse of biblical exegesis, and the writings and activities of some Jacobean women who were posing challenges to gender hierarchy (for example, female cross-dressing), at the time.

-Historically, Speght's tract is significant on many levels.
+Historically, Speght's tract is significant on a number of levels.
 It was rare that an early modern woman would write or publish at all, let alone that the writing would be learned, logic-based and rhetorically refined.
 Her authorship was also rare in that Speght was an unknown, middle-class, unmarried, young woman.
 Unlike the other writers that entered the debate, Speght was also willing to attach her identity to her writing that directly attacks a male author and his work.
 Speght was confident in her intellect and had a strong sense of self proven by her courage to launch herself into the public sphere.

 Speght boldly uses the Bible, historically used to subjugate women, to argue that it is indeed God's will that women be treated with equal respect to men; she goes as far as to warn men that they may be punished by God if they speak or write against good women (note: she specifies ‘good’ women), whom, Speght says, “God hath made equall with themselves in dignity, both temporally and eternally” (Lewalski, 26).